Damilola Odufuwa: Education

 Damilola Odufuwa attained a BSc. in Financial Economics with her final year dissertation on The Use of Microfinance Schemes on Alleviating Poverty in 2012 from the University of Kent.
 She then attained a master's degree in International Finance and Economic Development in 2013 from the University of Kent.

 Career

 Damilola Odufuwa began her career working on MTV Shuga and then worked as a freelancer producer for National Geographic in July 2019 for one month.
 She also worked as Editor in Chief for ZUMI between 2018 and 2019.
 Damilola was also a social producer for CNN Africa.
 She also worked as Chief Editor for Konbini and Zikoko.
-She is the CEO of Backdrop – an app she Co-founded in 2020 with Odunayo Eweniyi that allows people to find and share places around the world.
+She is the CEO of Backdrop – an app she Co-founded in 2020 with Odunayo Eweniyi that allows people to find and share places around the world and plan trips makess it easier for Gen Zs and milennials.
 She is also the co-founder of Feminist Coalition an advocacy group with the aim of Equality for Women in Nigerian society.
 She is the Global Head of Product Communications at Binance Africa as of March 2022.
+She also has been identified among six women at the forefront of West Africa's tech boom.
+Odufuwa also worked with Universal Music Group in media and digital and content roles.